-1. The County Treasurer shall perform the statutory duties required by the

-- Government -Code for the Library JPA.
-The Library JPA may invest surplus funds outside the - 2 County Treasurer.

-C. Controller/Auditor

-- The County Auditor/Controller shall perform the statutory duties required - 5 by the Government Code for the Library JPA. - The Governing Board has the authority to contract for accounting services - or to perform them with its own employees. - The Governing Board has the authority to contract for auditing services. - 9 The County shall retain the authority to conduct its own audits of the Library JPA at no cost to the - 10 Library JPA.

-D. Legal Counsel

-The Library JPA shall employ its own Counsel or designate one of its members to provide legal services, with the consent of that member.

-VI.
-Financial Provisions

-A. Annual Budget

-1. The Governing Board shall adopt and submit annually to the County Board of Supervisors a budget containing the estimates in detail of the amount of money necessary for the Library Services for the ensuing year, together with an estimate of all revenues other than tax revenues which are anticipated.
-The Governing Board's proposed budget shall be submitted in a format acceptable to the County and on a schedule as established by the County Manager, with the expectation that the Board of Supervisors, acting on the recommendation of the Governing Board, shall adopt by July 1st of each year an annual operating budget for the Library JPA setting forth anticipated expenses, financing sources and proposed service levels necessary to carry out the purposes of this Agreement.
+1 administrative e services to the Staff Services Agreement.
+2 В. Treasurer 3 1.
+The County Treasurer shall perform the statutory duties required by the 4 Government Code for the Library JPA.
+The Library JPA may invest surplus funds outside the 5 County Treas urer.
+6 C. Controller/Auditor 7 1.
+The County Auditor/Controller shall perform the statutory duties required 8 by the Govern nment Code for the Library JPA.
+9 2.
+The Governing Board has the authority to contract for accounting services 10 or to perform them with its own employees.
+11 3.
+The Governing Board has the authority to contract for auditing services.
+12 The County s hall retain the authority to conduct its own audits of the Library JPA at no cost to the 13 Library JPA.
+14 D. Legal Counsel 15 The L ibrary JPA shall employ its own Counsel or designate one of its members to provide 16 legal services , with the consent of that member.
+17 VI.
+Finan cial Provisions 18 А. Annual Budget 19 1.
+The Governing Board shall adopt and submit annually to the County Board 20 of Supervisor s a budget containing the estimates in detail of the amount of money necessary for 21 the Library Se ervices for the ensuing year, together with an estimate of all revenues other than tax 22 revenues whi ch are anticipated.
+The Governing Board's proposed budget shall be submitted in a 23 format accept able to the County and on a schedule as established by the County Manager, with the 24 expectation th hat the Board of Supervisors, acting on the recommendation of the Governing Board, 25 shall adopt by y July 1st of each year an annual operating budget for the Library JPA setting forth anticipated expenses, financing sources and proposed service levels necessary to carry out the purposes of this Agreement.

-of Supervisors, constitutes the appropriation for the Library Services for the period for which the budget is intended to apply.
-The Governing Board shall have authority to expend funds within the appropriations for the Library Services as defined in this section, except that the monies specified in the Governing Board's budget for salaries and employee benefits, fixed asset purchases or capital expenditures shall not be exceeded without a transfer or other appropriate augmentation of said budget category as authorized by standard County policies and procedures.
-The fiscal year for the Library JPA shall be from July 1st of each calendar year to June 30th of the following calendar year.
-Any individual Party may enhance Library services at particular libraries with additional funds contributed by that Party.
+2. 3 The estimate of total expenditures, as finally fixed and adopted by the Board 4 of Supervisors, constitutes the appropriation for the Library Services for the period for which the budget is intended to apply.
+The Governing Board shall have authority to expend funds within the 5 appropriations for the Library Services as defined in this section, except that the monies specified 6 7 in the Governing Board's budget for salaries and employee benefits, fixed asset purchases or 8 capital expenditures shall not be exceeded without a transfer or other appropriate augmentation of 9 said budget category as authorized by standard County policies and procedures.
+The fiscal year for the Library JPA shall be from July 1st of each calendar year to June 30th of the following calendar 10 11 year.
+Any individual Party may enhance Library services at particular libraries with additional 12 funds contributed by that Party.